2018–2020 Kazakh protests: January–February protests

 Around 50 female protesters gathered in front of the Labour and Social Protection Ministry on 13 January demanding an increase in financial support to single mothers, mothers taking care of handicapped children, and those with low incomes.
 The protesters were invited to the building by the representative of akim's office, Elnur Beisenbaev.
 The women refused after the journalists were not allowed to accompany them.
 The women then marched to the presidential administration but were stopped by the police.

-On 16–17 January, protests were held by car owners in different cities, protesting the high cost of fees to register the vehicles imported from other countries in the EEU.
-The fees are around the same price as the cars themselves.
-The law had been in effect for more than year.

 On 22 February, multiple protests were held across the country.
 Two of them were held in Almaty.
 The first one was organized by the Democratic Party of Kazakhstan (QDP), led by Janbolat Mamai, who was detained by the police earlier on Friday night and faced 3 days of detention.
 Another one was held later that same day by the Democratic Choice of Kazakhstan (QDT).
 Around 200 protesters were detained.